 - 1/4 teaspoon salt

-Combine the brown sugar, cinnamon and salt in a shallow bowl.
+- Combine the brown sugar, cinnamon and salt in a shallow bowl.
 Generously brush each roll on all sides with the melted butter and roll in the brown sugar mix.
-Arrange the crispies on a parchment lined baking sheet and freeze overnight.
-Put the crispies in an airtight container or bag and keep frozen until ready for use.
+Arrange the roll ups on the prepared baking sheet.